nqtronix/unittrace/README.md

 Instead of generating a list of human readable strings, store the physical location of the assert macro in a SRAM array.
 The location in the program memory is a 16 bit pointer, so the amount of SRAM required is pretty low.
 Also this solution requires almost no flash memory, except the few instructions to per assert.

 Downside:<br>
 Although it is easy to get the value of the pointer in the array, you can not jump to the corresponding location in the C source code.
-See section [Interpreting the Data](#interpreting-the-data) for mor details.
+See section [Interpreting the Data](#interpreting-the-data) for more details.

 As of now idea 4 is the only one that works, so it is the implemented solution.
 Please [tell me](#contribute) if you know a more straightforward solution.